 A sheep is caught by the shearer, from the catching pen, and taken to his stand on the shearing board.
 It is shorn using a mechanical handpiece.
 The wool is removed by following an efficient set of movements.
 Sheep struggle less using the tally-hi method, reducing strain on the shearer, and there is a saving of about 30 seconds in shearing each one.

-The shearer begins by removing belly wool, separated from the main wool by a rouseabout, while the sheep are still being shorn.
 A professional or gun shearer typically removes a fleece, without significantly marking or cutting the sheep, in two to three minutes, depending on the size and shape of the sheep.
 It is less than two minutes in competitive sheep shearing.

 The shorn sheep is released and removed from the board via a chute in the floor or the wall to an exterior counting out a pen.

-This method is not involving manual power and is also concerned with an injection.
+This modern sheep method is not involving manual power and is also concerned with an injection.
 Only an injection of protein is being injected that creates a natural break in the wool fibers.
 After fitting a retaining net to enclose the wool, sheep are injected with protein.
-When the net is removed after a week, the fleece has separated and is removed by hand.
-In some breeds, a similar process occurs naturally.

-Fleece skirting
+Fleece Skirting

 Once the entire fleece has been removed from the sheep, the fleece is thrown, clean side down, on to a wool table by a shed hand.
 The wool tabletop consists of slats spaced approximately 12cm apart.